-The mission of California Healing Arts College is, "To provide quality and valued-training programs and services to our students in order for them to obtain the skills and competencies needed for entry-level positions in their chosen fields; to locate employment opportunities for our graduates; and to promote an environment for employees and students, which fosters teamwork, personal growth, and respect for the individual."
+The mission of California Healing Arts College is, "To provide quality and value training programs and services to our students in order for them to obtain the skills and competencies needed for entry-level positions in their chosen fields; to locate employment opportunities for our graduates; and to promote an environment for employees and students, which fosters teamwork, personal growth, and respect for the individual."

 California Healing Arts College is dedicated to providing trade and technical training relevant to the needs of the communities it serves.
-Since its inception, the school's educational philosophy has been to:
+Since its inception, the school's educational philosophy has been to make learning an enjoyable and mentally stimulating process where students and teachers work closely together and benefit alike.